-"I show them: 'Here is where you are, here is where you want to be, here are the assumptions we're making based on what you told us ...
-Here is documentation that you should be able to meet your goals.'
+"I show them here is where you are, here is where you want to be, here are the assumptions we're making based on what you told us. ...
+Here is documentation that you should be able to meet your goals.
 Having a plan gives them a greater sense of control," she said.

-Once women start investing, they usually take a different approach from men, said Donna Skeels Cygan, author of The Joy of Financial Security and founder of Sage Future Financial.
+Not good or bad investors, just different.
+Once women start investing, they usually take a different approach from men, said Donna Skeels Cygan, author of "The Joy of Financial Security" and founder of Sage Future Financial.

 "The tendency for women to take less risk may also have to do with the way their brains are wired.
 Neuroscientists are studying how different parts of our brains interact to help us make financial decisions," she said.
 Studies show men are more competitive with their investing, wanting to "beat" the market, Cygan said, while women are more contemplative.

-"It's not good or bad; it's just different," she said.
+"It's not good or bad, it's just different," she said.